If done properly, only one extra level of containment is necessary

 In order for a double-walled tank, berm or dike to be a fully effective structure for secondary containment, it must include sufficient volume capacity to capture leaking petroleum in the worst possible circumstances.

-This is why Alberta Agriculture and Food (AF) and Agriculture and Agri-Food Canada / Prairie Farm Rehabilitation Administration (AAFC / PFRA) technical assistants (TAs) strongly recommend that secondary containments contain 110 percent of the fuel capacity of the existing fuel tank.
+This is why EFP technicians strongly recommend that a secondary containment contain 110 percent of the fuel capacity of the existing fuel tank.
 The containment area must be constructed of an impermeable material such as clay, concrete or a specially designed synthetic liner.
 This is to both contain the spill and prevent it from migrating into the ground.

 By using this simple rule of thumb, the secondary containment structure can capture all of the fuel in the tank, if necessary, with enough room left over to allow for precipitation that hasn’t yet been removed or water from firefighting.